asarigun/mma/README.md

-# Multi-Masked Aggregators for GNNs
+# Multi-Mask Aggregators for GNNs

 Implementation of Multi-Masked Aggregators for Graph Neural Networks in Pytorch and PyTorch Geometric. <!--**Preprint will be published soon!**-->